Search

 Therefore, the peel test involves splitting one part of your test sheet into a vice and trying to remove the other section by whatever means.
 When the blade has been peeled out, you know you made a good spot weld.
 When you end up with a solder button.

 How can you apply mild steel and welded plates to stainless steel?
-What kind of electrode and welding?

 For the soldering of 316 stainless steel plates with MS plates, almost all welding techniques can be in use.
 The most frequent are SMAW, GMAW (MIG), and GTAW (Stick Electrode Welding) (TIG).